Value-added tax (VAT)

 Emissions of pollutants of the 1st hazard rating and pollutants having no hazard rating are not subject to ecological tax.
 The tax base of ecological tax is the actual quantity of respective pollutants used/discharged.
 Tax rates of ecological tax are stipulated by the Tax Code of Belarus.

-Since 1 January 2020, a new object of ecological tax has been introduced which is a transit transportation of oil and oil products by main pipelines in Belarus.
+Since 1 January 2020, a new object of ecological tax has been introduced, which is transit of oil and oil products by main pipelines in Belarus.
 Tax is payable by companies carrying out such transit and cannot be deductible for CIT purposes.

 Ecological tax paid, with certain exceptions, is treated as deductible for CIT purposes.